Radiologic Technology Program (AAS)

 Phase III:

-• Attend Application Orientation Day (scheduled in February/March) and take program admission assessments.
+- Attend Application Orientation Day (scheduled in Spring Semester) and take program admission assessments.

 Phase IV:

-• Program Interview: Applicants with the highest admission points after program admission tests are graded will be contacted to schedule a program interview.
-Applicant interviews will not be scheduled if all admission documents have not been received by the program.
+- Program Interview: Applicants with the highest admission points after program admission tests are graded will be contacted to schedule a program interview.
+Admission points are awarded for grades, prior clinical experiences, apprenticeship evaluation, admission test scores, and interview scores.

 Phase V: